leonccao/OnlineJudge-Solutions/Leetcode/README.md

 1. **[WA]** The inputs include not only lower cases but also upper cases.

+## 395. Longest Substring with At Least K Repeating Characters (Medium)

+The two ends of the answer must be letters appears less than k times in some substring.
+So we first mark out all letters with apperance less than k times in string s and check the substrings between.
+If it is illegal, then allow it to compete for the best answer.
+If not, check the substrings of it recursively.

+### Faults:

+1. **[WA]** Forget to check the substring between last marked letter and `end`.

 ## 400. Nth Digit

 There are 9 numbers with 1 bit, 90 with 2 bits, etc.